 Since inception, we have incurred significant operating losses.
-Our net loss was \$89.6 million for the six months ended June 30, 2016, \$147.8 million for the year ended December 31, 2014.
-As of June 30, 2016, we had an accumulated deficit of \$891.5 million.
-To date, we have financed our operations primarily through private placements of our convertible preferred stock, collaborations, public offerings of our securities and secured debt financings.
+Our net loss was \$119.9 million for the nine months ended September 30, 2016, \$147.8 million for the year ended December 31, 2015 and \$83.6 million for the year ended December 31, 2014.
+As of September 30, 2016, we had an accumulated deficit of \$921.5 million.
+To date, we have financed our operations primarily through private placements of our convertible preferred stock, collaborations, public offerings of our securities, secured debt financings and sales of ONIVYDE.
 We have devoted substantially all of our efforts to research and development, including clinical trials and recently to commercialization of our first product, ONIVYDE.
 We have not completed development of or commercialized any other therapeutic product candidates or diagnostics other than ONIVYDE.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We anticipate that our expenses will increase substantially as we:

-- · initiate or continue clinical trials of our most advanced product candidates; - · continue the research and development of our other product candidates; - · seek to discover additional product candidates; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - continue to support our sales, marketing and distribution infrastructure and scale up manufacturing capabilities to meet the commercial demand for ONIVYDE and other products for which we may seek regulatory approval; and - continue to provide the operational, financial and management information systems and personnel to support our product development and continued commercialization.
+- initiate or continue clinical trials of our most advanced product candidates; - continue the research and development of our other product candidates; - seek to discover additional product candidates; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - continue to support our sales, marketing and distribution infrastructure and scale up manufacturing capabilities to meet the commercial demand for ONIVYDE and other products for which we may seek regulatory approval; and - continue to provide the operational, financial and management information systems and personnel to support our product development and continued commercialization.